getchip/DIP-Docs/source/includes/_vga.md

 If you don’t have Debian 4.4, or if you are unsure, [follow this guide](getchip.com/update)

 ## Use It
 The VGA DIP is extremely easy to use.
 Once you have your C.H.I.P.
-OS updated, it’s really as simple as attaching the DIP to your CHIP, plugging in a VGA monitor, and booting up CHIP.
+OS updated, it’s really as simple as attaching the DIP to your C.H.I.P, plugging in a VGA monitor, and booting up C.H.I.P.
 But, for posterity’s sake, here’s all the details.

  * Update C.H.I.P.
 OS
  * Connect DIP to C.H.I.P.
  * Connect cable to DIP and monitor
  * Power up C.H.I.P.

-Once CHIP has power, you'll start seeing output on your monitor.
-Once CHIP is booted, you may want to change the resolution.
+Once C.H.I.P has power, you'll start seeing output on your monitor.
+Once C.H.I.P is booted, you may want to change the resolution.
 You can do this with the control panel found in the Computer Things menu, going to Settings/Display

 ![display control panel](images/settings_select.jpg)